rsimon/liiive/README.md

 ## 8. Supporters

-Thanks to the following supporters for funding part of this work:
+Thanks to the following supporters for funding parts of this work:
 - University of Graz [Department of Digital Humanities](https://digital-humanities.uni-graz.at/)
 - [DHInfra.at](https://dhinfra.at) initiative